tensorflow/java/README.md

 </dependency>
 ```

-In some cases, pre-configured starter artifacts can help to include automatically all versions of
+In some cases, pre-configured starter artifacts can help to automatically include all versions of
 the native library for a given configuration.
-For example, the `tensorflow` artifacts includes
+For example, the `tensorflow` artifact includes
 transitively all the artifacts above as a single dependency:
 ```xml
 <dependency>